CPSC 416: Distributed Systems Syllabus - 2024/25 W 2

 Submitting Lab Solutions

 Work in your group's repo and push commits frequently.
 We will grade your last commit.
 If that commit occurred after the deadline, a late penalty of 2% per full hour will be apply.
 The deadline for each Lab is 11:59pm on the designated deadline day.
+So, for example, commits between 11:59pm and 12:59am receive no penalty.
+Those between 1:00am and 1:59am receive 2%.
+And so on.

 Important